mtorpey/journey/final.md

 > _(2 columns of 3 boxes, the left one marked with a dollar $, and the right one marked with a hammer-and-sickle ☭)_

-And add the following label to the Rules Sheet:
+And add the following labels to the Rules Sheet:

 > At the end of each game, if the winner's home was in a NATO or WP country, put a cross in the corresponding column on the board.
 If all 3 NATO ($) boxes are filled, open Envelope Q.  If all 3 WP (☭) boxes are filled, open Envelope K. [B]